SantioMC/Skripts-1/README.md

 Public skripts I have made for the Minehut community

-* Post skript requests to issues page
+* Post skript bugs & requests to issues page
 * Made by iGalaxy